ivucica/ivucica-vmulti-descriptorinfile/hidfilemaker/README.txt

 is tightly packed report definition according to USB HID specifications.
 At the time of writing of these lines, you can see an example of both the descriptor and the report definition in sys/vmulti.h.

+vmulti.hid has been added here as an example of a valid file that does not match specifications from vmulti.h.
+This file contains only the 'feature' report specification, the 'joystick' report specification and the required 'feature_01' report specification from vmulti.h.

 hidfilemaker.c is an example of how to create these files.
 It uses the HID and report descriptors from vmulti.h to produce such a file in the current working